 Colorado CHR Task Force website

-To subscribe to the Colorado CULTURAL-RESOURCES discussion list, contact Leslie Williams.
+To subscribe to the Colorado CULTURAL-RESOURCES discussion list, sign up at the website.

 The Denver Public Library was host to the Denver Alliance for Response Forum on September 25, 2009.
 The forum Planning Committee was successful in bringing together members from the cultural and emergency communities.
 Thirty percent of the 90 attendees came from the emergency management, public safety, and security professions – the largest percentage at any forum to date.